Prepare for your LMS demonstration

 When you have your users in the system, how will you communicate with them?
 Will you be using manual or automatic communication?
-If you are using automatic messaging, can you change elements in the information sent out?
-There are lots of options here, so the best way to decide your preference is to work through a simple process and add on features that will save time and make the process more efficient.
+If you are using automatic messaging, can you change elements of the information sent out?
+There are lots of options here, so the best way to decide your preference is to work through a simple process and add-on features that will save time and make the process more efficient.

 How will I reward my Learners?

 Once a learner completes a course there are a number of ways to reward or recognize them.
 You should ask yourself why you are creating the training in the first place.
 How are your learners rewarded for their training completion?
 Do they require a certification as part of the process?